Ultrafast Sampling-based Kinodynamic Planning via Differential Flatness: Introduction

 A key challenge in enforcing dynamics constraints in sampling-based planning is to solve challenging two-point boundary value problems (BVPs) for dynamically feasible \emph{local paths} between robot states.
-Many planners~\cite{lavalle2001randomized, hsu2022randomizekinodynamic, li2016sst} avoid this by instead sampling a control input and then propagating the dynamics forward using numerical integration~\cite{butcher2016numerical}.
+Many planners~\cite{lavalle2001randomized, hsu2022randomizekinodynamic, li2016sst} avoid this by instead sampling an \REVV{often sub-optimal control} input and then propagating the dynamics forward using numerical integration~\cite{butcher2016numerical}. \REVV{Dynamic propagation with randomly sampled control often causes the planner to ``wander" to irrelevant parts of the state space and might lead to longer paths and longer planning times}.
 Other works solve the BVP problem for simple systems~\cite{karaman2010kinorrt} and linearized robot dynamics~\cite{webb2013kinodynamicRRT, Perez2012LQRRRT}, or approximate the solution using a neural network~\cite{wolfslag2018rrt, chiang2019rl, zheng2021sampling}.
-Instead, we obtain an \emph{exact analytical solution} of the BVP and dynamics propagation, thanks to the \emph{differential flatness} of many robot platforms such as mobile robots and manipulators~\cite{murray1995differential, mellinger2011minimumsnap}.
+Instead, we obtain an \emph{exact analytical solution} of the BVP, thanks to the \emph{differential flatness} of many robot platforms such as mobile robots and manipulators~\cite{murray1995differential, mellinger2011minimumsnap}.

-\NEWW{Differential flatness~\cite{murray1995differential} is a powerful system property that, similar to feedback linearization~\cite{khalil2002nonlinear}, simplifies motion planning and control designs by converting the nonlinear robot dynamics to an equivalent linear system}.
+Differential flatness~\cite{murray1995differential} is a powerful system property that, similar to feedback linearization~\cite{khalil2002nonlinear}, simplifies motion planning and control designs by converting the nonlinear robot dynamics to an equivalent linear system.
 For differentially flat systems, the robot states and control inputs can be described by a set of carefully chosen flat outputs and their derivatives (see \cref{def:diff_flat} for more details).
-A trajectory in the flat output space can be converted to a dynamically feasible trajectory in the robot's original state space, allowing us to simplify motion planning problems via change of variables.
+A trajectory in the flat output space can be converted to a dynamically feasible trajectory in the robot's original state space, allowing us to simplify motion planning problems via a change of variables.
 This technique has been used mainly to plan trajectories for mobile robots, most notably quadrotors~\cite{mellinger2011minimumsnap, mellinger2012_trajgen, liu2017search}.
 However, the planning time is still hindered by computationally expensive subroutines such as forward kinematics and collision checking, which are particularly worse with high-\dof robots such as manipulators.